Hawraa7/Portfolio-Project-1/README.md

 - HTML

-(note) No errors were returned when passing through the official W3C validator.
+    -  No errors were returned when passing through the official [W3C validator](https://validator.w3.org).

+ W3C validator.

 -  CSS

-(note) No errors were found when passing through the official (Jigsaw) validator.
+    - No errors were found when passing through the official [(jigsaw validator)](https://jigsaw.w3.org).

 - Accessibility